MagerValp/Profile-Manager-CLI/README.markdown

 Requirements
 ------------

 Currently Profile Manager 1 (Lion) and 2 (Mountain Lion) are supported.
+Profile Manager 3 (Mavericks) is not supported at this time, see [issue #2](https://github.com/MagerValp/Profile-Manager-CLI/issues/2).

 Usage